MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 #### Access the list of Notes for a record

-When you create an table, you can enable attachments.
+When you create a table, you can enable attachments.
 If you select the check box for enabling attachments, you'll create a Regarding relationship with the Notes table, as this graphic shows for the Accounts table:

 ![Notes field](./media/use-native-cds-connector/Notes-Field.png)